vivanov/gcp-pubsub-fs2-example/README.md

 SBT commands:

-`publisher/run` - runs Publisher which sends 10 test messages to the Topic
+`publisher/run` - runs Publisher which repeatedly sends 10 test messages in intervals of 10 seconds to the Topic

 `subscriber-server/run` - starts Http4s service, test route for subscription to retrieve test messages from Topic is available under `/pubsub` path.
 Server also serves websocket route to get messages both from PubSub Topic and from client (see below).